 This can result in parts of the brain being permanently damaged.
-You may experience feelings of shock, fear and panic, which stems from not knowing what's wrong or whether you'll recover.

 Knowing the signs of a stroke and seeking immediate medical help can improve the outcome of the stroke.
-The symptoms of stroke appear suddenly and often there's more than 1 symptom at the same time.
+The symptoms of stroke appear suddenly and often there's more than one symptom at the same time.

 The symptoms of stroke include: